vm-loop

 læs højtvm-speaker DA / EN

-The houses in the Iron Age village are only open when events and other activities are taking place.
-Take good care of all animals and houses – we do!
+The houses in the Iron Age village are open when there are events and other activities.
+Take good care of all animals and houses when visiting the village 💚

-People worked hard to survive.
-The animals and fields had to be tended, and in the surrounding countryside berries and herbs were gathered.
-The blacksmith, potter, weaver and other craftsmen made and repaired clothing and tools.
-Mostly for use in the village, but also to trade or sell when a merchant from distant lands passed through.
+Animals and fields needed tending, and in the surrounding nature, berries and herbs were to be gathered.
+The blacksmith, potter, weaver, and other craftsmen made and repaired clothing and tools.
+Most of it for use in the village, but also to barter or sell when a merchant from distant lands passed by.

-The Iron Age village in Vingsted is Denmark’s largest reconstructed Iron Age village.
-Houses, fields, smithy, sacrificial site and livestock form an entire Iron Age settlement.
-Here you can take part in activities and learn what life was like for Iron Age people.
+The Iron Age Village in Vingsted is Denmark's largest reconstructed Iron Age environment, where houses, fields, a smithy, a sacrificial site, and livestock make up a complete Iron Age settlement.
+Here, you can participate in activities based on the life of the Iron Age people.

 The animals